daniel-code/dogs-cats-classifier/README.md

 │
 ├── evaluate.py        <- Scripts to evaluate models
 │
-├── test.py            <- Scripts to predict single sample via trained models │
+├── test.py            <- Scripts to predict single sample or multiple images via trained models │
 └── dogs_cats_classifier                <- Source code for use in this project.
     │